-Dr. Jason Delaney has served as the assistant dean for faculty development in the School of Business since 2019.
-In this role, he works with faculty and staff to oversee and coordinate faculty professional development programming and policies within the school.
-In addition, Delaney holds the rank of professor of economics, teaching microeconomics, business statistics, quantitative analysis, and game theory.
-Prior to this role, Delaney served as the assistant dean for student services from 2016 to 2019.
+Dr. Jason Delaney has served as the associate dean in the School of Business since 2022.
+In this role, he manages all operations in the School of Business, including course scheduling; staff supervision; budget management; faculty and staff professional development; school governance; accreditation efforts; diversity, equity and inclusion efforts; hiring; and service assignments.
+In addition, Delaney holds the rank of professor of economics, teaching microeconomics, business statistics, quantitative analysis and game theory.
+Prior to this role, Delaney served as the assistant dean for faculty development from 2019 to 2022 and the assistant dean for student services from 2016 to 2019.

 Delaney has helped faculty adjust to teaching online and provided continuing support to faculty to keep the GGC campus connected and vital, whether in-person or online.
 Delaney works closely with the Center for Teaching Excellence and Information Technology to ensure that faculty are prepared to serve their students regardless of the teaching mode.
 Delaney has also helped to increase the scope and professionalism of student programming within the School of Business.
 In partnership with Advancement, he helped build the School of Business Corporate Affiliates Program, which creates partnerships with local, regional and national businesses to build career readiness and professional programming within and outside of the classroom.
 Delaney conducts research on individual decision-making over risky prospects, normative messaging and pollution, as well as the level of state and local government expenditures required to provide adequate services.